-After 11 years in the industry, it’s clear Roslyn Yee doesn’t rest on her laurels, having made her mark in clinical dietetics, returned to the classroom to specialise in sports nutrition, built up her own successful private practice and is now shifting into first gear once again to explore a brand new path in product development with True Protein.
+After 12 years in the industry, it’s clear Roslyn Yee doesn’t rest on her laurels, having made her mark in clinical dietetics, returned to the classroom to specialise in sports nutrition, built up her own successful private practice and is now growing her career in product innovation with True Protein.

 We sat down with Ros to find out everything from how she got started to the nitty-gritty of the industry.